Outdoor Workouts for Strength and Conditioning

 • Wear stable shoes for uneven ground.

-• Adapt intensity to terrain and conditions.
+• Adapt intensity to the environment and weather.

 The Bottom Line